WHY VISIT YOSEMITE PARK?

 what makes yosemite so unique?

 Yosemite National Park lies in the heart of of the Sierra Nevada Mountain range in central California.
 Encompassing 1,169 sq miles of land– most of which visitors never seen– the park is much more than its most famous section: Yosemite Valley.
 This glacially carved valley makes up a fascinating ecosystem as the elevation at the floor of the valley is just under 4,000 ft and the highest point in the park is just over 13,000 ft.
 This dramatic change in elevation brings many different organisms inhabiting these niches at varying elevations along with bringing many species of plants and animals that wouldn’t otherwise live in the high elevations of the park.
-A valley of milder seasons and more accessible, Yosemite Valley is a unique area where animals can thrive and people can visit by car.
+A valley of milder seasons and more accessible than other parts of the park, Yosemite Valley is a unique area where animals can thrive and people can visit by car.
 The central Sierras is also home to a few endemic species of plants and animals found no where else on earth.
-The subspecies of the Great Gray Owl, North America’s largest owl with a five foot wingspan, has been isolated from others of its kind and adapted to live in the these mountains along with the Tuolumne Fawn Lily and the Yosemite Toad are found no where else in the world.
+The subspecies of the Great Gray Owl, North America’s largest owl with a five foot wingspan, has been isolated from others of its kind and adapted to live in the these mountains along with the Tuolumne Fawn Lily and the Yosemite Toad which are found no where else in the world.

 Possibly the most famous features of Yosemite are Half Dome and El Capitan, some of the most famous cliffs in the world.
 Half Dome towers more than 2,000 feet in height, and El Capitan more than 3,000!
 El Capitan is more than twice the height of the Empire State Building.
 Both these cliffs are thought to have been formed by the movement of glaciers, giant masses of ice that advance and recede not only with the climate but also as they slide over the land sometimes without losing or gaining any ice.
 There are still two active glaciers in Yosemite in the high mountains that are the subject of much research.
 In addition to the soaring cliffs, the Valley also has tremendously unique waterfalls that spill over the high cliffs.
 Yosemite Falls, the tallest and most famous, drops nearly 2,500 feet in multiple sheer, dramatic plunges.